-A hoax chain letter from 2006 started the rumor that an emergency PIN system had been put into place at all ATM machines.
+A hoax chain letter from 2006 started the rumor that an emergency PIN system had been put into place at all automated teller machines (ATM machines).
 Meaning, if you enter your ATM Pin number in reverse order it would trigger an emergency call to the police.
 Since then, the letter has seen many Facebook Posts and been posted to other social media sites.

 Obviously, this scared several users since they didn’t quite know why or how this happened.
 The letter reads: